-Above: La Ventana Arch in El Malpais National Monument near Grants.
+Above: La Ventana Arch in the El Malpais National Conservation Area, near Grants.
 Photograph by Efraín Padró /Alamy Stock Photo.

 New Mexico has 39 national wilderness areas.
 From desert hoodoos to alpine forests, these wild spaces are as diverse as the state itself.
 Here are four ways to get started amid the state’s nearly 1.9 million acres of wilderness.